mongodb/mongo-rust-driver/src/test/spec/json/crud/README.md

 Test that `MongoClient.bulkWrite` executed within a transaction properly iterates the results cursor when `getMore` is required.

 This test must only be run on 8.0+ servers.
+This test must be skipped on Atlas Serverless.
 This test must not be run against standalone servers.

 Construct a `MongoClient` (referred to as `client`) with [command monitoring](../../command-logging-and-monitoring/command-logging-and-monitoring.rst) enabled to observe